-‘Young And The Restless’ Spoilers: Jordan Exposes Hilary, Marah Dumps Devon & Scott And Abby Target Victoria
+‘Young And The Restless’ Spoilers: Jordan Exposes Hilary, Marah Dumps Devon, & Scott And Abby Target Victoria

 — soapcentral.com (@soapcentral) November 16, 2017

 Young and the Restless spoilers tease that Mariah Copeland (Camryn Grimes) will deliver some bad news to Devon Hamilton (Bryton James).
 She will blurt out that she isn’t sure if she should be his girlfriend anymore.
 Devon will inquire why she thinks they shouldn’t see each other anymore.
-Perhaps, he will assume that she is jealous of Hilary.
+Perhaps he will assume that she is jealous of Hilary.
 She will advise him that her heart isn’t in it anymore and she thinks it’s best if they break up.

 It’s unlikely that she will admit her feelings for Tessa (Cait Fairbanks).
 She will probably say that she wants him to be happy.
 She may say that he deserves more than she can give him.
 They should call it quits on Tuesday’s episode.